easylist/easylist/README.md

 ## Easylist

-The goal of this repository is block ads, popups and hiding
+The goal of this repository is to block ads on English sites.
+By blocking the following:
- - Scripts (Generic and site-specific)
+ - Ad Scripts (Generic and site-specific)
- - Cosmetic (Generic and domain specific)
+ - Cosmetic filtering (Generic and site-specific)
  - Ad servers
+ - Prevent popups

 ## Easyprivacy

 The goal of this repository is to block tracking and improve end user privacy.
-Blocking the following:
+By blocking the following:
  - Analytics
  - Telemetry
  - Pixels